brahma-dev/ufw-bots/README.md

     bun install
     ```

-3.  **Generate the Scripts**
+3.  **Generate the lists**

     ```bash
     bun start
     ```

-    This command will generate `ufw.sh` and `iptables.sh` in the `files` directory.
+    This command will generate `ipv4.txt`,`ipv6.txt` and `combined.txt` in the `files` directory.

 4.  **Run the Script**

-    You can now inspect the generated scripts.
+    You can inspect the scripts.
 When you are ready, run the appropriate script for your firewall:

     *   **For UFW:**